-Meeting title Trust Board - public meeting Date: 29 April 2021 Report title 2021/22 Strategic objectives Agenda item: 12 Executive director Jonathan Gardner, Director of Strategy , Development & lead Banari author Corporate Affairs Report author Executive summary Jonathan Gardner Board members are asked to note that. following roviow Executive Summary Whittington Health's four strategic obje Quality, People, Integration and Sustain changed.
-The underpinning corporate objectives align and meet all requirements of the guidance and system developments.
-The Trust's Management Group has all business plans for our integrated clinical Board members are asked to comment would like to see presented each quart ctives relating to nability have not have been revised to new 2021/22 planning so discussed revised al service units.
-Purpose Approval Recommendations Board members are asked to: i. approve the continuation of Whitti strategic objectives for 2021/22; ii. approve the corporate objectives revised in the light of the 2021/22 iii. provide feedback on the metrics to quarter to show progress on delivication corporate and strategic objectives iv. note a summary of the planning greference after the objectives. which have been planning guidance; to be presented each tery of both the s; and Board Assurance Framework entry All Board Assurance Framework entrie s Report history Quarterly report to the Trust Board Appendices one
+Meeting title Trust Board - public meeting Date: 29 April 2021 Report title 2021/22 Strategic objectives Agenda item: 12 Report title 2021/22 Offategie objectives Agenda item.
+12 Executive director lead Jonathan Gardner, Director of Strategy Corporate Affairs , Development & Report author Jonathan Gardner Executive summary Board members are asked to note that Whittington Health's four strategic objectives Quality, People, Integration and Sustain changed.
+The underpinning corporate objectives align and meet all requirements of the regular guidance and system developments.
+The Trust's Management Group has also business plans for our integrated clinical Board members are asked to comment would like to see presented each quarter. ctives relating to nability have not have been revised to new 2021/22 planning so discussed revised al service units.
+Purpose Approval Recommendations Board members are asked to: i. approve the continuation of Whitti strategic objectives for 2021/22; ii. approve the corporate objectives revised in the light of the 2021/22 and iii. provide feedback on the metrics t quarter to show progress on delivicorporate and strategic objectives which have been planning guidance; o be presented each ery of both the Board Assurance Framework entry All Board Assurance Framework entries S Report history Quarterly report to the Trust Board Appendices one